Soldier-mother writes children’s book on ‘love, hope and infertility’ to help improve understanding, encourage discussion

 |0

-This work, Soldier-mother writes children’s book on ‘love, hope and infertility’ to help improve understanding, encourage discussion, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier-mother writes children’s book on ‘love, hope and infertility’ to help improve understanding, encourage discussion, by SFC Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Soldier-mother writes children’s book on ‘love, hope and infertility’ to help improve understanding, encourage discussion

 LEAVE A COMMENT